 The course ensures that Met Observers can provide accurate weather reports to the standards necessary to ensure the safety of helicopter operations.

 We are continuing to fine-tune the information we receive and combining it with other hydrodynamics and power management data to even better predict vessel movement.
 Supporting helicopter logistics is also an option as well.
 What is clear to us so far, however, is that the forecasting system provides significant potential for operators.Captain Suffield

 Meteorological Observer Training in support of offshore helicopter operations

 StormGeo is a certified provider of CAP 437 training for Offshore Meteorological Observers.
 This includes the full two-day Observer Course, an online Refresher Course and a classroom taught one-day Refresher.

-Over the past five years, StormGeo has trained a considerable number of offshore observers in the UK and worldwide.
+Over the past six years, StormGeo has trained a considerable number of offshore observers in the UK and worldwide.
 Our flexibility and pool of expert trainers have led us to become the leading CAP 437 Observer training provider.
 The courses offered are:

 Classroom training is being provided in accordance with strict COVID-19 guidelines and Government advice, more details and documentation are available and are provided on receipt of a course booking.